 The Company has a lease agreement for its headquarter office in Alberta.
-Upon transition to IFRS 16, the Company recognized the following right-of-use asset and lease liability.
+The Company recognized the following right-of-use asset and lease liability.
+The present value of the monthly base rent was \$240,363 using a financing rate of \$15%.